aalnawfal1992/tertiary-pipeline/README.md

-cat > README.md <<'EOF'
-# Clinical VCF Annotation Pipeline
+#  processing botelnick

 A **Nextflow DSL2 pipeline** for clinical variant annotation.
-This project automates annotation of VCF files using multiple public and licensed databases, producing both annotated VCFs and tabular reports.
+This project automates annotation of VCF files using multiple public and licensed databases, producing both annotated VCFs and tabular reports using snpEff, snpSIFT, and Exomiser.

 ---